slufoot80/AWS/Hands_on_labs.md

 # AWS
 AWS course requirements and a list of completed hands on activities

-The labs listed below may be part of the AWS-CSA course and some of them may not be required for the course and were completed for the sole purpose to gain the hands on experience with Amazon Web Services.
+The labs listed below may be part of the AWS-CSA course and some of them may not be required for the course and were completed for the sole purpose for gaining the hands on experience with Amazon Web Services.

  - Amazon S3 Bucket Policies
  - Amazon S3 Bucket Policies